knowledgecode/date-and-time/README.md

 | S     | millisecond (low accuracy)           | 7, 0               |
 | Z     | timezone offset                      | +0100, -0800       |

-You could also use the following tokens by importing plugins.
+You can also use the following tokens by importing plugins.
 See [PLUGINS.md](./PLUGINS.md) for details.

 | token | meaning                              | examples of output |
 |:------|:-------------------------------------|:-------------------|